2007 MTV Video Music Awards: Non-music entertainment

 Caitlin Upton, Miss South Carolina Teen USA 2007 – famous for her incoherent response to why she thought 1/5 of Americans can't locate the US on a world map, performed a parody of her response when she was presenting.

 Shia LaBeouf revealed the name of the fourth Indiana Jones film: Indiana Jones and the Kingdom of the Crystal Skull.
 It was confirmed by the official site.

-Lineup changes

-Amy Winehouse's record label canceled her performance for the show following Lily Allen's withdrawal from the event due to issues obtaining a visa.
-The two were rumored to perform a duet.

-The French electronic group Justice was going to perform at the show with Mark Ronson during one of his VMA spots with an additional special guest.
-The group had to drop out due to their very, very late arrival in Las Vegas stemming from having to fly in from Europe.